 The lakes are well - maintained to ensure excellent water quality at all times.
 No chemicals are used, instead a series of wetlands and buffer pools have been put into practice.
 As well, a lot of work has gone into creating habitats that allow the fish to thrive and reproduce, with special breeding areas.

 And to ensure a mature and natural feel to the environment, a variety of fishing areas have been created, including those made from blocks of granite, scree, even submerged trees.

 Pescalis also has a well-stocked fishing shop which is open every day from the end of March to the beginning of November.
-See the 2012 fishing rates.
+See the current fishing rates.

 Start your day at Pescalis at the aquarium.
 Then take a break for lunch - either eat at one of three restaurants or enjoy a picnic by the lake.
 In the afternoon, go fishing using the 'Pack Peche', or walk, cycle or take the electric car along the sentier des étangs.
 Children have plenty to choose from: pony rides, mini-electric cars & a playground.

 SATURDAY, 10.30am: start your stay at Pescalis with a visit to the aquarium.
 Noon: time for a bite to eat at one of the three restaurants.
 2pm: grab your 'Pack Peche', find yourself a spot by the water and get fishing!
 Or, if you prefer, work off your meal with a walk or cycle ride through the nature reserve.
 5pm: time to check into your accommodation, before heading to the swimming pool for a relaxing dip.
 7pm: enjoy a drink followed by dinner at the restaurant at hotel Saint-Pierre.
 Here enjoy dishes cooked with regional produce while you gaze upon the view of the Sèvre Nantaise valley.